Riadhoq/HubSpotTemplate/README.md

 # HubSpotTemplate
-Controller for making "POST" request using a body for HubSpot COS TEMPLATE API to create an template
+C# ASP.NET controller for making "POST" request using a body for HubSpot COS TEMPLATE API to create an template